karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/personal/mydoc/pages/permissions.md

 First, use the lka permission groups at your advantage.
-So if your plugin only needs a super-admin, you're already covered, just connect as any user which owns the **Light_Kit_Admin.admin** permission group, as this permission group is allowed to alter anything in the database.
+So if your plugin only needs a super-admin, you're already covered, just connect as any user which owns the **Ling.Light_Kit_Admin.admin** permission group, as this permission group is allowed to alter anything in the database.

 Secondly, let the admin do their job.
 The main idea being that we don't know in advance the needs of an admin.